 Florida law prohibits exploitation of an elderly client, and victims may be entitled to treble damages (i.e., three times the amount of their damages) and attorney fees.
 If an investment advisor or stockbroker has abused their position of trust to take advantage of an elderly person, the securities attorneys at Morgan & Morgan’s Business Trial Group are here to help.
 Please contact us for a free case evaluation.

-The Business Trial Group is part of the largest contingency law firm in the nation, with more than 550 lawyers and 50 offices.
+The Business Trial Group is part of the largest contingency law firm in the nation, with more than 700 lawyers and offices nationwide.
 We have helped investors recover investment losses totaling tens of millions of dollars.
 We are only paid if we successfully recover money for you.